Losing the Competitive Edge

 VPAG Talks Abandoned

 In August 2025, a mid-scheme review of the controversial Voluntary Scheme for Branded Medicines Pricing, Access, and Growth (VPAG) ended without an agreement being reached by the U.K. government and industry.
-However, as the VPAG payment rates are increasing to unprecedented levels — bio/pharma companies are now being expected to make record payments of between 23.5% and 35.6% from the sales of their branded medicines to the NHS, much higher than rates in other European countries — the lack of a mutually acceptable resolution has left industry in a difficult position.
+However, as the VPAG payment rates are increasing to unprecedented levels — bio/pharma companies are now expected to make record payments of between 23.5% and 35.6% from the sales of their branded medicines to the NHS, a much higher rate than in other European countries — the lack of a mutually acceptable resolution has left industry in a difficult position.

 “While this review has concluded without reaching agreement, the issues it was set up to resolve remain unaddressed and continue to demand urgent action,” explained Richard Torbett, Chief Executive of the Association of the British Pharmaceutical Industry (ABPI), in a press release (1).
 “We need to reach a solution that improves patient access to future innovation, allows the sector to fulfil its growth potential, and does not require industry to pay back nearly three times as much of its revenues as is required in other European countries.
 Together with global industry leaders, we want to continue constructive dialogue with government to find that solution.”

 Since the talks over the VPAG broke down, there have already been several announcements from large bio/pharmaceutical companies, revealing that they will be pausing or dropping their investment plans in the U.K. (2–4).
-Key decisions include Merck scrapping its planned GBP 1 billion (USD 1.4 billion) U.K. expansion and moving research to the U.S. (2); Eli Lilly pausing work on its U.K. biotech incubator (Gateway Labs) (3); and AstraZeneca stalling its GBP 200 million expansion of its Cambridge site (4).
+Key decisions include Merck scrapping its planned GBP 1 billion (USD 1.4 billion) U.K. expansion and moving research to the U.S. (2); Eli Lilly pausing work on its U.K. biotech incubator (Gateway Labs) (3); and AstraZeneca stalling its GBP 200 million (USD 273 million) expansion of its Cambridge site (4).

 No Longer Internationally Competitive